Satanepigone/WP34S-for-DM42/README.md

-# WP34C calculator for DM42 hardware
+# WP34c calculator for DM42 hardware

 ## A project to bring the WP34c calculator firmware to the DM42 hardware.

-The WP34c calculator is 99% the same as the WP34s, but with some interface changes to make working with complex numbers more straightforward.
+The WP34c calculator is almost the same as the WP34s, but with some interface changes to make working with complex numbers more straightforward.

 <img src="help/screens/wp34c_02.png" width="400">